MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

    On the **Create a new bot** screen, select the template you want to use, either General or Retail.
 Specify a name and region for the bot.

-   In the **Region where your Virtual Agent is stored** drop-down, select the environment you want to use to create the bot.
+   In the **Region where your Virtual Agent is stored** drop-down, select the environment you created.
 Then select **Create**.

+    > [!NOTE]
+    > Do not select the Default environment, which is not currently supported.

    When you first create your virtual agent, it might take some time to load.
 For more information on creating a bot, see [Creating a bot](getting-started-create-bot.md).